Are you planning to travel to Tokyo, Japan for the first time soon? Oooh, how exciting this is, right?!

 ❍ Golden Gai

-A lively area where about bars meets, to put it simply where you should go if you want to experiment the nightlife!
+A lively area where about bars meets, to put it simply where you should go if you want to experiment with the nightlife!

-If you spot Toho Cinema you can also see Godzilla!
+If you spot the Toho Cinema you can also see Godzilla!
 And the famous Robots Restaurants is in Shinjuku too.

 Odaiba is an artificial island which has been built around in 1853 for defensive purposes (Daiba meaning fortress) and then expanded in during the 20th century to the artificial island we know today.
 It’s a really modern place full of entertaining complexes and malls.